stamford-syntax-club/onboarding-basics/docs/data types.md

 You can use the JavaScript typeof operator to find the type of a JavaScript variable.

-The typeof operator returns the type of a variable or an expression:
+The typeof operator returns a string containing the type of a variable or an expression:

 Example: